continuouspipe/continuouspipe/documentation/content/faq/how-do-I-define-a-readiness-check-when-deploying-services.md

 ---
 Sometimes a service is not immediately available - it may need to load configuration or import data, taking several minutes before it is ready.
 In this situation you can define a `readiness_probe` to ensure that the availability of the service is deferred until any setup routines are finished.

+Sometimes your container won't be listening on the relevant port by the time the readiness probe runs but you will still want to check that it is functioning.
+A good idea would be to check that a file can be created in a directory such as /tmp (see varnish example).

 ```yaml
 tasks:
     images: